 Training opportunities are available in a number of ways:

-When a Venturer joins his crew, and later as he advances in rank, he will have insignia and awards that will be afixed to his uniform.
+When a Venturer joins his or her crew, and later as he/she advances in rank, he/she will have insignia and awards that will be afixed to his or her uniform.
 The Uniform Insignia and Award Placement guide shows where each of these items are placed on the Scout's uniform.

 The Uniform Insignia and Award Placement guide also proper placement of insignia on an adult leader's uniform.